The Eastern Church

 Greek Byzantine Catholic Church

-A small but historically significant Eastern Catholic church in Greece, carrying the ancient Byzantine theological tradition in the heartland of Orthodoxy.
+A historically significant Eastern Catholic church in Greece, carrying the ancient Byzantine theological tradition in the heartland of Orthodoxy.

 Explore TraditionByzantine Rite · Eastern Catholic